intel/sriov-fec-operator/spec/openshift-pacn3000-operator.md

 ## Summary

-The OpenNESS Operator for Intel® FPGA PAC N3000 (Programming) is a fully functional tool to manage the Intel® FPGA PAC N3000 card and its resources autonomously in a Cloud Native OpenShift environment based on the user input.
+The SEO Operator for Intel® FPGA PAC N3000 (Programming) is a fully functional tool to manage the Intel® FPGA PAC N3000 card and its resources autonomously in a Cloud Native OpenShift environment based on the user input.
 The operator handles all the necessary actions from programming/updating the FPGA to configuration and management of the resources within the OpenShift cluster.

 ## Appendix 1 - Developer Notes